Summary Pengelly & Mizen Veterinary Surgeons describes itself as a mixed practice offering a “complete healthcare service,” and it also advertises consultations included as part of a Pet Health Club® Plus plan (exact plan terms beyond this aren’t stated in the available site summary). Provided clini

 Showing 1-9 of 9 clinics

 Belgrave House Veterinary Surgery’s ownership/group isn’t stated in the provided information.
 The clinic presents itself as a general practice with surgical capability, home-visit care, and a stated 24-hour emergency service, covering both pets and farm/livestock animals.
 In recent reviews, owners most often describe thorough problem-solving (including seeking lab input and coming back with a plan) and supportive follow-up during serious illness and end-of-life situations.
-One detailed account credits the team with identifying and surgically treating a suspected pyometra after months of symptoms being attributed to age elsewhere.

 Belgrave House Veterinary Surgery’s ownership/group isn’t stated in the provided information.
 The clinic presents itself as a general practice with surgical capability, home-visit care, and a stated 24-hour emergency service, covering both pets and farm/livestock animals.
 In recent reviews, owners most often describe thorough problem-solving (including seeking lab input and coming back with a plan) and supportive follow-up during serious illness and end-of-life situations.
-One detailed account credits the team with identifying and surgically treating a suspected pyometra after months of symptoms being attributed to age elsewhere.

 Cromwell Veterinary Group describes itself as a long-established practice (“serving … for over 100 years”) with six modern practices and a dedicated rehabilitation centre.
 The website also states that access to emergency out-of-hours treatment is available.
 In the latest reviews available to us, owners most often mention clear, detailed explanations (including how to give medications at home), supportive reception/nurse teams, and prompt appointments—alongside a small number of negative experiences around handling/exam technique (one reviewer saying a vet “wouldn’t touch” their cat; another saying a booster injection made their dog squeal).